 But this can’t be accomplished if we keep education from those who don’t have the ransom money.
 When education is available only to the privileged few who have the resources, we are telling the rest of the population that they don’t deserve knowledge, they haven’t the right to knowledge, and they aren’t worth it.
 The U.S. hasn’t been tops in education (primary and secondary) since the 1960s.
 We keep slipping.
 In part, because we refuse to fund public education, and partly because we’ve given up on public schools.
 Private schools are syphoning off the good students from families who can pay the ransom.
 This creates the illusion that our public schools are going downhill.
 Parents have actually created the problem by abandoning public schools.
 Private schools are better because they have better students, not because they have more resources or better teachers.
 If we’d reinvest our efforts in our public education, we’d have great public schools.
 Instead, we have privatized segregation.

 This trend has even deeper consequences for higher education.
 Borrowing money becomes another form of extortion.
 Millions have been overburdened by student debt.
 Student loans and medical debt are the top causes of bankruptcy.
 The return on investment of higher education has diminished as the cost has escalated beyond reason and the value of a degree has grossly depreciated.
 And it’s insane for students.
 Medical students for example, can rack upwards of half a million in debt.
-We’re talking medical training, that is, a basic, everyday service that everybody needs and should, for public health reasons, only require the time and energy to become a proficient physician.
+We’re talking medical training, that is, a basic, everyday service that everybody needs, and it should, for public health reasons, only require the time and energy to become a proficient physician.
 Yes, you’ve got the drift.
-Me, you and every citizen should pay for the education of our physicians.
+Me, you, and every citizen should pay for the education of our physicians.
 Not only that, we should all share the cost for everyone’s education through 100% publicly funded schools from preschool through post-graduate.

 Yup, crazy idea.